tiendu/tiendu.github.io/_posts/2026-06-13-gold-saddle-is-not-farm-eng.md

 categories: ["Personal Notes & Reflections"]
 ---

-The headline today was that Elon Musk became the world's first trillionaire.
+I saw a headline today about someone becoming one of the richest human beings in history.

+I do not really want to make this about his name.

+What stayed with me was the scale.

 A number so large it barely feels like money anymore.

-One trillion dollars.

-At some point, the number stops looking like rent, food, medicine, school fees, debt, or years of work.
+At some point, money stops looking like rent, food, medicine, school fees, debt, or years of work.
 It becomes weather.
 It becomes mythology.
-It becomes something people point at from very far away and pretend to understand.
+It becomes something people point at from far away and pretend to understand.

 And today is Saturday.